The Strong Gravitational Lens Finding Challenge: Introduction

 Spectroscopic searches for galaxy scale lenses have also been done by looking for high redshift stellar lines in the spectra of lower redshift large galaxies.
 Notably this was done in the Sloan Lens ACS (SLACS) survey, producing a relatively well defined and pure sample of Einstein ring lenses \citep{2006MNRAS.369.1521W,2006ApJ...638..703B,2012ApJ...744...41B,2015MNRAS.449.3441S}.
+New spectrographs such as the Dark Energy Spectroscopic Instrument (DESI) \citep{2016arXiv161100036D} and Subaru Prime Focus Spectrograph (PFS) \citep{2016SPIE.9908E..1MT} have the potential to greatly expand spectroscopic lens searches.
 However, spectroscopy is telescope-time consuming and for the foreseeable future we are not likely to have spectroscopic surveys that cover anywhere near the number of objects as the planned imaging surveys.